buffermet/CSP-bypass/README.md

                 	"&token=" + encodeURIComponent( btoa(token) );
 ```

-<sup>If you choose not to include a referer in the URL parameters, the callback server defaults to the **`Referer`** header of the request.<br>If that header is not present, the panic address is used.</sup>
+<sup>If you choose not to include a referer in the URL parameters, the callback server defaults to the **`Referer`** header of the request.<br>If neither a referer parameter or Referer header is present, the panic address is used.</sup>